 Ukraine Permission Extension Scheme

-The government introduced the Ukraine Permission Extension Scheme to enable Ukraine Scheme holders to extend their permission to stay in the UK for a further 18 months.
+The Ukraine Permission Extension Scheme, set up to enable Ukraine Scheme visa holders to extend their permission to stay in the UK for 18 months, has recently been extended by a further 24 months.

-Most Ukrainians who arrived in the UK after the Russian invasion were granted immigration status under one of the Ukraine Schemes for 3 years.
+Most Ukrainians who arrived in the UK after the Russian invasion were granted immigration status under one of the Ukraine Schemes for three years.
 Those who applied under the Homes for Ukraine Scheme after 19 February 2024, were granted permission to stay for 18 months.
-This means people will begin to see their permission to stay in the country expire in 2025.

 To continue staying in the UK, you will need to make an application to the Ukraine Permission Extension Scheme.
 Your permission to stay will not be extended automatically.
-The earliest you can apply is 28 days before your current leave expires.
+At the moment, the earliest you can apply is 28 days before your current leave expires.

 Who can apply

-A new Ukraine Permission Extension Scheme will open on 04 February 2025.
+A new Ukraine Permission Extension Scheme opened on 04 February 2025.

 You can apply if you are a Ukrainian national or their eligible family member, and you already have permission to stay in the UK under one of the Ukraine Schemes.
 If you are a non-Ukrainian national applying as a partner, you will also generally need to continue to be in a relationship with a Ukrainian national.

 In some circumstances, you can apply if you have been granted permission to stay outside the rules.
 If this is your case, please seek professional immigration advice.
-Learn more on the government's website.
+Learn more on the government website.

 When to apply